deepraining/orchids/docs/page.md

 ## methods to call

-* `setResult`: set the result if this page is called by `startPageForResult` method, and the returned value will be used as the param of the `onPageResult` method of prev page
+* `setResult`: set the result if this page is called by `startPageForResult` method, and the returned value will be used as the param of the `onResult` method of prev page
-    - `@param data`: return the value to prev page's `onPageResult` method.
+    - `@param data`: return the value to prev page's `onResult` method.

 * `showFragment`: show fragment specified by id
     - `@param id`: fragment id